 A new clip from director John Wells’ adaptation of the Pulitzer Prize-winning Tracy Letts play August: Osage County has been released online.
 The story follows the women of a family whose lives have splintered in many directions until a crisis bring them back to their childhood home and to the dysfunctional woman who raised them.
 That pill-popping matriarch is played by Meryl Streep, and this new clip is from focuses on Streep’s character grilling one of her daughters’ (Juliette Lewis) new beau (Dermot Mulroney).
 It’s a nice tease of what to expect from Streep’s dark portrayal, and it comes in the middle of an extended dinner sequence that acts as the fantastic dramatic centerpiece of the film.

-Hit the jump to watch the trailer.
-The film also stars Ewan McGregor, Benedict Cumberbatch, Margot Martindale, Chris Cooper, Dermot Mulroney, Juliette Lewis, Abigail Breslin, and Sam Shepard.
-August: Osage County opens on November 8th.
+Hit the jump to watch the clip and click here to read Matt’s review from TIFF.
+The film also stars Julia Roberts, Ewan McGregor, Benedict Cumberbatch, Margot Martindale, Chris Cooper, Julianne Nicholson, Abigail Breslin, and Sam Shepard.
+August: Osage County opens on December 25th.

-A number of new posters have made their way online.
+A number of new posters have landed online.
 Briefly:

 Hit the jump to check out the posters.